riffomonas/reproducible_research/README.md

 To do...
 * Redo kozich images with the w_metag data
-* Add link to Rstudio "how it works" image
 * Format links to minimalR
 * Learning goals and objectives